 Frequently used options include:

-• --user, add repository for single user only.
+, add repository for single user only.--system

-• --if-not-exists, do nothing if the repository exist.
+, do nothing if the repository exist.

 For example, add Flathub repository system wide using command: